nvirux/nvirux/README.md

-👋 Hi, I'm @nvirux!
+👋 Hi, I'm @nvirux

-Welcome to my GitHub profile!
-I'm passionate about building efficient and scalable solutions, and I love exploring new technologies.

-👀 Interests

-Full-stack development (PHP, Laravel, React, React Native)
+Passionate about building scalable VTU platforms and full-stack development with PHP, Laravel, and React.

+🚀 What I Do

+Develop secure and efficient web & mobile apps

-Backend security and API integrations
+Optimize backend performance and API integrations

-Building scalable VTU applications

-Automating workflows and optimizing performance

-🌱 Currently Learning

-Advanced Laravel features and best practices

-Enhancing UI/UX in React applications

-API security and authentication strategies

-💞️ Looking to Collaborate On

-VTU (Virtual Top-Up) platforms

-Web and mobile application development

-Open-source projects in PHP, Laravel, and React
+Explore new technologies for better solutions

-📫 How to Reach Me
+📫 Connect with Me

-Email: umarbnet@gmail.com

-Twitter: x.com/netvirux

-LinkedIn: Null

-😄 Pronouns

-He/Him

-⚡ Fun Fact

-I love experimenting with new coding techniques and optimizing scripts for maximum efficiency!
+🌐 netvirux (Twitter, LinkedIn, etc.)

+⚡ Fun fact: I love making code run faster and smarter!